RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 **Side note:** Chunks have a start and end block height.
 This reduces the entropy of the paths further and allows for even better compression.

+#### Chunking Strategy
+We need a deterministic chunking strategy.
+A naive solution is to chunk every 1000th block.
+The first blocks were much more sparse though, so the first chunks would be very small and the most recent chunks would be much bigger than 5MB.

+Another naive solution is to chunk every 5 MB.
+That has highly dynamic boundaries though, and might require to rehash all chunks every block.
+That is too inefficient.

+We need a balancing strategy for chunks such that they are balanced and efficiently updatable.

+A more objective measure would be to chunk i.e. every n-th transaction or every n-th output.
+That would be static boundaries that take into account the number of outputs.
+Nevertheless, it cannot model that old blocks contain much fewer *unspent* outputs.

 ### UTXO Commitment Updates
 Suppose a lite node downloaded only the longest PoW chain and the most recent UTXO commitment.
 To validate a next block it needs an SPV proof for every input spent in the block.
 Naively, for each block, that is an overhead of about:
 ```